M6stafa/grid-accordion/README.md

-# grid-accordian
+# grid-accordion
-A pure jQuery plugin that allows you to create a grid accordian.
+A pure jQuery plugin that allows you to create a grid accordion.